bekk/bekk-christmas/post/react/what-and-why-and-how-are-worklets-in-reanimated-2.md

 post_day: 7
 title: What and why and how are worklets in Reanimated 2?
 image: https://images.unsplash.com/photo-1576545535503-2b80d4b6d925?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=1950&q=80
+ingress: A brief introduction to Reanimated 2's worklet directive and how it can help us animate.
 description: "Worklets in Reanimated 2: What are they?"
 links:
   - title: Reanimated documentation